Jim Tracy (baseball): Colorado Rockies

 Tracy was hired as bench coach for the Colorado Rockies in November 2008.
 On May 29, 2009, Clint Hurdle was fired with an 18–28 record, and Tracy was named to replace him.
 Tracy led the Rockies to the postseason, with a 74–42 (.638) record after taking over as manager, but lost the NLDS to the Philadelphia Phillies by a score of 3 games to 1.
 For his efforts in the 2009 season, Tracy won the National League Manager of the Year Award as voted on by the Baseball Writers' Association of America.
 He was also named the NL Manager of the Year by The Sporting News.
 On November 19, 2009, Tracy was rewarded with a three-year contract extension.

-In 2010, the Rockies lost 13 of their last 14 games, collapsing from a 1/2 game deficit in the wild card race to finish 7 games behind an Atlanta Braves team that went 6-8 in the same span.
+In 2010, the Rockies lost 13 of their last 14 games, collapsing from a 1/2 game deficit in the wild card race to finish 8 games behind an Atlanta Braves team that went 6-8 in the same span.
 In 2011, the Rockies began the season with an 11-2 record before finishing the season with a 62-87 (.416) run that landed them in 4th place.

 After the 2011 season, the Rockies rewarded Tracy with an "indefinite" contract extension.
 The Rockies went on to accumulate a 37-65 record (.363) through August 1, leading to a front office reshuffle that left Jim Tracy and his staff intact.
-Tracy resigned as manager of the Rockies on October 7, 2012, following a disappointing and injury plagued 2012 season that saw the Rockies finish 64-98, the worst record in franchise history.
+Tracy resigned as manager of the Rockies on October 7, 2012, following a disappointing and injury plagued 2012 season that saw the Rockies finish 64-98, the 2nd worst record in franchise history.

 Managerial record

 Personal life

 Tracy's oldest son, Brian, played baseball at UC Santa Barbara, and was drafted in 2007 by the Pirates.
 Brian later became a scout for the Pirates.
 Son Chad played in the minor leagues for eight seasons, including four seasons in Triple-A for three different franchises.
 Chad, along with Bryan LaHair and Nick Stavinoha, led Triple-A in RBIs in 2011, with 109.
 Chad later became a minor-league manager.
 Youngest son Mark also played minor league baseball from 2010 to 2013.

+In 2003, he was in the audience during a taping of The Price Is Right and was introduced to the crowd by then host Bob Barker.